Canada's COVID-19 Economic Response Plan

 - The Canada Mortgage and Housing Corporation and other mortgage insurers offer tools to lenders that can assist homeowners.
 Learn more about mortgage deferral during COVID-19.

-- If you've filed your taxes and owe money, the period to pay has been extended until August 31, 2020.
+- If you've filed your taxes and owe money, the period to pay has been extended until September 30, 2020.
+Learn more about additional changes to taxes and benefits.

 Access support for your business